kjirou/box-overlap/README.md

 ## Use cases
+- For coordinate calculation of 2D
-- Use for results got in [getBoundingClientRect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect)
+- For results got in [getBoundingClientRect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect)